-Study Bushcraft and Survival Skills online
+Study Bushcraft and Survival Skills

 Learn Survival Skills for Bush walking, Camping, Ecotourism and Adventure Activities.
 This is a course for both participants and organisers.
 It is designed to provide a foundation of skills and knowledge for working in Ecotourism or Leisure industries, as a leader, tour manager or facility manager.